M.S. in Education degree program: health and nutrition sciences: health teacher (P-12)

 |

-The master of science degree in education, health teacher program predominantly serves New York metropolitan area residents, many of whom are professionals practicing in the field of education and come to Brooklyn College for advanced training and professional growth and development.
+The master of science degree in education, health teacher program serves New York metropolitan area residents, many of whom are professionals practicing in the field of education and come to Brooklyn College for advanced training and professional growth and development.
 Graduates typically find or continue employment in public and private schools and other community settings.
-Health education in the junior and senior high school grades must be taught by teachers holding a certificate to teach health.
-A member of each faculty is designated as health coordinator to provide for cooperation among teachers, community agencies and the use of community resources necessary for achieving a complete school-community health education program.
-The profession of teacher is licensed by the New York State Education Department.
+NYS Dept of Education recommends that Health education in the junior and senior high school grades be taught by teachers holding a certificate to teach health.
+The profession of health teacher is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
-All students should consult with the School of Education for the current requirements.
+All students should consult with the School of Education about the current requirements.

 Matriculation requirements

-(a) New York State Initial Certification in teaching physical education or health for all grades;
+(a) New York State Initial Certification in teaching physical education or health or dance education for all grades.

 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.